getify/You-Dont-Know-JS/up & going/ch2.md

 The "how" behind being able to call `a.toUpperCase()` is more complicated than just that method existing on the value.

-Briefly, there is a `String` (capital `S`) `object` wrapper form, typically called a "native", that pairs with the primitive `string` value, and it's this value form that defines the `toUpperCase()` method on its prototype.
-When you use a primitive value like `"hello world"` as an `object` by referencing a property or method, JS automatically "boxes" the value to its `object` wrapper counterpart.
+Briefly, there is a `String` (capital `S`) object-wrapper form, typically called a "native", that pairs with a primitive `string` value; it's this object-wrapper that defines the `toUpperCase()` method on its prototype.
+When you use a primitive value like `"hello world"` as an `object` by referencing a property or method, JS automatically "boxes" the value to that object-wrapper counterpart.

-A `string` value can be wrapped by a `String`, a `number` can be wrapped by a `Number`, a `boolean` can be wrapped by a `Boolean`, etc. For the most part, you don't need to worry about or use these `object` wrapper forms of the values -- prefer their primitive forms in practically all cases.
+A `string` value can be wrapped by a `String`, a `number` can be wrapped by a `Number`, a `boolean` can be wrapped by a `Boolean`, etc. For the most part, you don't need to worry about or directly use these object-wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.

 **Note:** For more information on JS natives and "boxing", see Chapter 3 of the *"Types & Grammar"* title of this book series.
+To better understand the prototype of an object, see Chapter 5 of the *"this & Object Prototypes"* title of this book series.

+### Comparing Values

+There two main types of value comparison that you will need to make in your JS programs: *equality* and *inequality*.
+The end result of any comparison is a strictly `boolean` value (`true` or `false`), regardless of what value types are compared.

+There are four *equality* operators: `==`, `===`, `!=`, and `!==`.
+The `!` forms are of course the symmetric "not equal" versions of their counterparts; non-*equality* should not be confused with *inequality*.

+The difference between `==` and `===` is usually characterized that `==` checks for value equality and `===` checks for both value and type equality.
+However, this is inaccurate.
+The proper way to characterize them is that `==` checks for value equality with *coercion* allowed, and `===` checks for value equality without allowing *coercion*.

+We talked briefly about *coercion* in Chapter 1, but let's revisit it here.

 ## Summary